Join The Challenge!

 Growing Resilient Forests

 As climates in the Wabanaki Forest Region become generally warmer and wetter, so too do growing conditions for tree species.
-Many cold-adapted boreal species will no longer find this region hospitable.
-As Wabanaki forests have been transformed to be more like the Boreal Forest, many family forest owners in the Maritimes are worried about their forests’ resilience to these changes.
+Many family forest owners in the region are worried about their forests’ resilience to these changes.
+That’s where we come in.

 Silviculture Tools & Resources

-Towards A Common Ground
+Finding Common Ground

 At Community Forests International, we understand that the colonial land governance systems must change to recognize and uphold Indigenous rights if we are to successfully protect and restore the forests and other natural ecosystems.
 We are working towards amplifying Indigenous rights and strengthening understanding and allyship between Indigenous and settler forestry practitioners around issues of forest care and climate action.